History of FC Basel (1939–1965): Seventy-first season

 Lucien Schmidlin was club chairman for the second year running.
 Jiří Sobotka continued his job as club manager, it was his third consecutive year as manager.
 Basel played a total of 55 games this season.
 Of these 26 were in the domestic league, three were in the Swiss Cup, two in the 1963–64 European Cup Winners' Cup, three in the Cup of the Alps and 21 were friendly matches.
 Of these 21 test games 12 were won, five drawn and four were lost.
-A well-documented curiosity was the fact that during the winter break of the 1963–64 season the team travelled on a world tour.
+A well-documented curiosity was that during the winter break of the 1963–64 season the team travelled on a world tour.
 This saw them visit British Hong Kong, Malaysia, Singapore, Australia, New Zealand, French Polynesia, Mexico and the United States.
 First team manager Jiří Sobotka together with 16 players and 15 members of staff, supporters and journalists participated in this world tour from 10 January to 10 February 1964.
 Team captain Bruno Michaud filmed the events with his super-8 camara.

 Basel started well into the league season, winning four of the first five matches.
 Despite three away defeats, up until the winter break the team were championship leaders with seven wins and three draws.
 The second half of the season, following the world tour, started with three straight defeats.
 Basel consequently slipped down in the league table and finished the championship in seventh position, with ten wins and six draws from 26 matches, scoring 42 goals conceding 48, with twenty six points, 13 points less than the new champions La Chaux-de-Fonds.

 As title holders in the Swiss Cup, Basel started in the 3rd principal round, on 5 October 1963, with an easy away win against SC Schöftland in their attempt to defend this title.
 In the round of 32 they played away from home against local rivals Concordia which was also won with ease.
 In the round of 16 Basel were drawn against lower classed Porrentruy.
 However, this was indeed the best period in the Porrentruy club history.
-Their player-manager at that time was Basel's former striker Hügi (II) and game ended with a surprising 0–1 defeat, goal scorer in the 56 minute was another former Basel player René Jaeck.
+Their player-manager at that time was Basel's former striker Hügi (II) and game ended with a surprising 0–1 defeat, goal scorer in the 56-minute was another former Basel player René Jaeck.
 Basel's cup campaign came to an abrupt and disappointing end.

 As Swiss Cup holders Basel were qualified for the 1963–64 European Cup Winners' Cup competition.
 Here they were drawn against the Scottish cup holders Celtic.
 Both games ended very disappointingly (1–5 and 0–5) and thus ended with a disastrous aggregate result.